 What governing bodies operate in this educational institution;

-What are their functional managerial connections;
+What are their functional management connections;

-As a rule, the provisions consist of the following sections:
+Typically, the provisions consist of the following sections:

 1. General part (general provisions).